Skip to main content

 2.8.3 Publication Flow

-Once all unit information has been entered and saved across all tabs, the top-right toolbar provides controls to preview, publish, or manage the unit’s lifecycle.
+Once all unit information has been entered and saved across all tabs, the top-right toolbar provides controls to preview, publish, or archive the unit.
+The top left toolbar offers an opportunity to manage versions of the unit.

 • Preview

-Opens a read-only view of how the unit will appear on the investor backoffice.
+Opens a read-only view of how the unit will appear on the investor's backoffice.
 Use this to verify correctness before publishing.

 • Archive